NCERT Solutions for Class 10 Science Chapter 11 – CBSE Free PDF Download

 NCERT Solutions for Class 10 Science Chapter 11: The Human Eye and Colourful World

 NCERT Class 10 Science Chapter 11 describes the fine structure of the human eye.
-It does explain the reason behind the color of the sun during the time of sunrise and sunset.
+It explains the reason behind the colour of the sun during the time of sunrise and sunset.
 It explains the accommodation of the eye concept.
 Various defects that occur to the eye like refractive defects of vision which include hypermetropia, myopia, and presbyopia are discussed in NCERT Solutions.
 It describes the near point of the eye or the least distance of distinct vision.
 Topics included in this chapter are:

 11.1 The Human eye (4 questions)

 The topic discusses the importance of the Human Eye, its structure and how it functions.
 The human eye is one of the most valuable and sensitive sense organs.
 Of all the sense organs, the human eye is the most significant one as it enables us to see the beautiful, colourful world around us.
 The topic also explains the power of accommodation where it talks about the eye lens.

 The topic talks about defects of vision and their correction.
 There are mainly three common refractive defects of the eye.
 These are myopia or near-sightedness, hypermetropia or far-sightedness and Presbyopia.
 These defects can be corrected by the use of suitable spherical lenses.

 You have learnt how the light gets refracted through a rectangular glass slab.
 For parallel refracting surfaces, as in a glass slab, the emergent ray is parallel to the incident ray.
 However, it is slightly displaced laterally.
 In this topic, you will get to learn how lights get refracted through a triangular glass prism by performing an activity.